 At Access Design, we believe in simplicity.
 While our sites are all made to be aesthetically pleasing for users, we find that simple solutions are usually the emphasize accessibility through the use of consistent page structures and easy to use navigation.
 We believe that information too hard to find is useless, and strive to make the user experience a pleasant and rewarding one.

 We also emphasize accessibility in all of our websites.
 For us, accessibility is ensured by creating the site in such a way that people of every ability can access the site, along with people using a variety of devices in a variety of locations.

 Throughout his Master of Social Work education and while working in the social services, Theon frequently drew upon his affinity and aptitude for design as these skills were in constant need.
 Instead of pursuing a life of traditional social work, he decided that his social work education and design skills were better put to use through working in a design agency.
 Through his work at Access Design, Theon hopes to be a different kind of social worker by making information and ideas more readily accessible through multimedia design.

 After completing her degree in Computer Science, Vanessa realized her need to use her skills towards something she was passionate about.
 This realization led her to complete a teaching degree and use it to work in government-funded programs to help individuals who have lost their jobs gain the skills needed to get back into the workplace.
 At Access Design, Vanessa is able to employ her technical expertise outside of the classroom to ensure individuals enjoy a straightforward and comprehensible online experience.

 Think it'd be nice to work together?
 So do we!
-Please fill out the form below and we'll be sure to follow up.
+Please send us an email and we'll be sure to follow up.
 You can expect a response within 24 hours.